BelugaHaechi/US-International-Scientific-Keyboard/README.md

 ## Core Design Ideas
 0. __Compatibility.__ _The US QWERTY keyboard layout remains unchanged_, and all extensions are "hidden" in the `AltGr` (`Ctrl+Alt`) and `Shift+AltGr` (`Ctrl+Alt+Shift`) shift states.
 Therefore it will be just an ordinary layout under normal use, and fits with its positioning as a "keyboard extension".
    Also, key mappings from the original United States-International keyboard are retained whenever appropriate, so that it aligns with Microsoft design and users switching over will find it more familiar to work with.
-These mappings with be denoted with a `(USI)` mark.
+These mappings with be denoted with a `(USX)` mark, referencing the Windows `KBDUSX.dll` file containing setup information.
 1. __Logicality.__ Every key mapping should always _make as much sense as possible_ and provide convenience for both multilingual and mathematical input.
 Every reason for a certain mapping should be explicitly documented, and alternatives should be discussed if any.
   - At least one among name, shape, usage, etc. of the character allocated should be related with the key that it is mapped to.
   - Common characters should be easy to access, while uncommon characters should be set further out of reach, and rare and awkward characters should be avoided.